"University of Houston-Downtown Students Continue RadTech Tradition in 2012", Byron K. Christmas, RadTech Report, March 2012, pp. 13-14.

 Awarded "Who's Who Among America's Teachers, 2000", October 1999.

-Received the Enron "Excellence in Teaching" Award for UH-Downtown, April 1997.
+Received the Enron "Excellence in Teaching" Award for University of Houston-Downtown, April 1997.